What is Fluorescent Lamp?

-What is Fluorescent Lamp?A fluorescent lamp or a fluorescent tube is a low weight mercury vapour lamp that uses fluorescence to deliver visible light.
-An electric current in the gas energizes mercury vapor which delivers ultraviolet radiation through discharge process which causes a phosphor coating of the lamp inner wall to radiate visible light.
-A fluorescent lamp changes over electrical vitality into useful light a great deal more proficiently than incandescent lamps.
-The normal luminous viability of fluorescent lighting frameworks is 50-100 lumens for every watt, a few times the adequacy of incandescent lamps with equivalent light yield.
+A fluorescent lamp is a low weight mercury vapour lamp that uses fluorescence to deliver visible light.
+An electric current in the gas energizes mercury vapor which delivers ultraviolet radiation through discharge process and the ultraviolet radiation causes the phosphor coating of the lamp inner wall to radiate visible light.
+A fluorescent lamp has changed over electrical energy into useful light energy to a great deal more proficiently than incandescent lamps.
+The normal luminous viability of fluorescent lighting frameworks is 50 to100 lumens per watt, which is a few times the adequacy of incandescent lamps with equivalent light yield.

 - At that full voltage first the glow discharge is established in the starter.
-This is because the electrodes gap in the neon bulb of starter is much lesser than that of inside the fluorescent lamp.
+This is because the electrodes gap in the neon bulb of starter is much lesser than that of the fluorescent lamp.

 - The discharge of mercury atoms produces ultraviolet radiation which in turn excites the phosphor powder coating to radiate visible light.

-Basic Physics of Gas Discharge inside the Fluorescent Lamp?When a sufficiently high voltage is applied across the electrodes, a strong electric field is set up.
+When a sufficiently high voltage is applied across the electrodes, a strong electric field is set up.
 A small amount of current through the electrodes filaments heats up the filament coil.
-As the filament is oxide coated, sufficient amount of electrons is produced and they rush from negative electrode or cathode to positive electrode or anode due to this strong electric field.
-During the movement of free electrons discharge process starts to be established.
+As the filament is oxide coated, a sufficient amount of electrons is produced, and they rush from the negative electrode or cathode to the positive electrode or anode due to this strong electric field.
+During the movement of free electrons, the discharge process gets established.

 The basic discharge process always follows three steps:

-- Free electrons are derived from the electrodes and they get accelerated by the electric field applied.
+- Free electrons are derived from the electrodes, and they get accelerated by the electric field applied.